Geriatric Psychiatry

 How do geriatric psychiatrists treat older adults?

-For example, anxiety could arise because of memory loss or a new medical diagnosis such as Alzheimer’s Disease.
-Similarly, the loss of family and friends could make depressive symptoms more pronounced or trigger a descent into substance use.
-Older patients often have a set of worries that are unique to their age group, like the state of the world, a fear of mortality, or feelings of grief, that can contribute to their mental state.
-Because of the interconnectedness of these issues, it is important that geriatric psychiatry practitioners understand the problems that may be facing senior citizens.
+In later life, anxiety often arises because of memory loss or a new medical diagnosis such as Alzheimer’s Disease.
+Similarly, the loss of family and friends could make depressive symptoms more pronounced or incite a descent into substance use.
+Older individuals often have a set of worries that are unique to their age group, like the state of the world, a fear of mortality, or feelings of grief that can contribute to their mental state.
+Because of the interconnectedness of these issues, geriatric psychiatry practitioners work to understand the problems that may be facing senior citizens.

 Geriatric psychiatric emphasis on physical and mental health

-Mental illness in elderly patients can also be intertwined with physical health as our later life health tends to diminish.
-Because these professionals are medical doctors, they can make assessments about their patients that consider the person's emotional and medical history while providing clinical care to improve a patient’s well-being.
-A patient's depression, for instance, could be the result of a cancer diagnosis, or an unnoticed interaction of medications.
+Mental illness in elderly patients can also be intertwined with physical health as later-in-life health tends to diminish.
+Because these professionals are medical doctors, they can make assessments about their patients that consider the person's emotional and medical history while providing clinical care to improve their well-being.
+An individual’s depression, for instance, could be the result of a cancer diagnosis or an unnoticed interaction of medications.
 It is a geriatric psychiatrist's job to consider all these factors when making decisions regarding a patient’s mental health care.

 Where do these professionals practice?